 Julian Epoch (e.g. 1996.8)

+epj

 double

-epj
+double

-Returned: MJD zero-point: always 2400000.5 Modified Julian Date double djm0 double djm djm.
+MJD zero-point: always 2400000.5

+djm0

+Modified Julian Date

+double

+djm

 The Julian Date is returned in two pieces, in the usual SOFA manner, which is designed to preserve time resolution.
-The iauEpv00

-Julian Date is available as a single number by adding djm0 and respect to the Barycentric Celestial Reference System.
+The Julian Date is available as a single number by adding djm0 and djm.